LandOfRails/LandOfSignals/docs/ContentPacksV2.md

-# Creating Content Packs for LandOfSignals V2
+# Creating and Customizing Content Packs for LandOfSignals V2

-Creating content packs for LandOfSignals V2 allows you to add your own custom signals, signs, and other assets to the game.
-This guide will walk you through the process of creating a basic content pack for version 2 of the mod.
+Creating and customizing content packs for LandOfSignals V2 allows mod users to add their own unique signals, signs, and other assets to the game, enhancing the immersive experience with the LandOfSignals theme.
+This guide will walk you through the process of creating a content pack for version 2 of the mod, ensuring consistency with the LandOfSignals theme.

 ## Content Pack Structure